mikaelvesavuori/mikrovalid/SECURITY.md

 ## Supported Versions

-These versions of `mikromatch` are currently being supported with security updates.
+These versions of `mikrovalid` are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |